 As well as this, the company has been on the lookout for new partnerships that can help it to build many more trailblazing solutions for supply chains globally.
 As of now, Microsoft’s ecosystem of partners comprises world-renowned companies such as Blue Yonder, aThingz, Cosmo Tech, ParkourSC, and ToolsGroup.

-How can you accelerate the digital transformation of the supply chain in your organization?
+How to accelerate the digital transformation of the supply chain in your organization

 Let’s put it straight: the digitization of the supply chain process will take time.
 But there are certain steps that can help you accelerate the transformation of your organization and ensure that you are moving in the right direction.